-Given: A family A of sets over a universe U, where each set has cardinality $\leq d$ and a positive integer k,
+Given: A family A of sets over a universe U, where each set has cardinality $\leq d$ and a positive integer k, k such that H intersects each set in A?

 '''

 Parameter: The integer k.

 '''

 Question: Does there exists a subset $H \subseteq U$ of size at most motivation definition fpt teasers books kernelization examples kernel 👄 FPT crown dec sunflower lemma tomorrow